LappleApple/awesome-leading-and-managing/Planning-roadmaps.md

 - [On Drafting an Engineering Strategy](https://www.paperplanes.de/2020/1/31/on-drafting-an-engineering-strategy.html) - by Mathias Meyer.
 Takeaway: How to develop an engineering strategy, even when there is no defined business strategy.
 Covers prerequisites, drafting objectives, and other key aspects of the process.

+### Roadmaps
+- [On Writing Product Roadmaps](https://goberoi.com/on-writing-product-roadmaps-a4d72f96326c) - by Gaurav Oberoi.
+Takeaway: "Roadmaps are a tool to think about your product beyond the next couple of sprints.
+They force you to plan, communicate, and get buy in.
+The win is that your team is aligned, can focus on execution, and reliably achieve long term goals."
+Includes some useful examples of roadmap docs, and proposed schedules for planning and creating your roadmaps.

 ### Team Retreats
 - [How to Run a Successful Team Retreat](https://knowyourteam.com/blog/2019/08/13/how-to-run-a-successful-team-retreat/?utm_source=kytnewsletter&utm_medium=email) - by Claire Lew.
 Takeaway: Define success, share context, create alignment, and build trust.
 Includes a template for you to use in designing your own retreat.